Where did it go wrong for Villa’s £24 Million Man Darren Bent? My Old Man Said reflects on his time at Aston Villa…

 All in all, though, Bent deserves to be remembered well at Villa.
 Until he became overshadowed by Benteke’s explosive first season, he was undoubtedly Villa’s first-choice centre-forward, and he ended with a pretty respectable strike rate at the club, with 25 goals in 64 games in a Villa shirt.

-Whoever his new club may be (at this point it looks likely to be either Fulham or Newcastle), they will undoubtedly be getting a proven goalscorer, but one who needs to be played in the right way in order to maximise the abilities he still possesses.
+Whoever Daren Bent’s new club may be (at this point it looks likely to be either Fulham or Newcastle), they will undoubtedly be getting a proven goalscorer, but one who needs to be played in the right way in order to maximise the abilities he still possesses.

 Good luck DB9, and thanks for the goals.